silverbios/cs-mikrotik-bouncer-alt/README.md

 Most important ones:

 - `mikrotik_cmd_total{result="error"}` - number of errors when trying to communicate with MikroTik

 - `mikrotik_cmd_total{result="success"}` - number of commands succesfully executed on MikroTik

 - `decisions_total{}` - processed incoming CrowdSec decisions to block/unblock addresses

 - `truncated_ttl_total{}` - number of ban truncated because they were too long

+- `mikrotik_cmd_duration_total` - duration of the commands executed when doing an update, for example when using HAP AX3 this should usually be about 10 to 15 seconds per update for inserting about 20.000 addresses to a new address-list

+- `lock_wait_duration_total` - time spent for waiting for the lock to run commands to update a Mikrotik device, in general this should be microseconds, unless there is an existing update and there is a lot of decisions to be processed, usually if this takes few seconds few times per hour then it is okay, but if you get few seconds constantly then you may need to check how many addresses are added to the address-list, shorten default ttl to an hour to prevent massive number of addresses in address lists or upgrade hardware.
+Another option would be to implement different update mechanism, so make a new issue on GitHub.

 # Contribution